GustinGame/machine-learning/README.md

 1. Run the API and the sentBot:
     ```
+    cd server
     python app.py
     ```

-2. On a separeted terminal, run the flutter in the main folder:
+2. On a separeted terminal, run the flutter in the main of the aplication folder:
     ```
     flutter run -d chrome
     ```